 What Dietary Proteins Are Made Of

 Dietary proteins are the chemical substances, made up of carbon, hydrogen, oxygen, nitrogen, sulphur, phosphorous, etc. These are in the form of amino acids found in your diet.
-These are the building blocks of muscles and are direly required to build, repair and maintain muscle tissues normally.
+These are the building blocks of muscles and are required to build, repair and maintain muscle tissues normally.

 Together with fats and carbohydrates, proteins are also the macro-nutrients meaning thereby that human body needs them in large amount.
 On the other hand, fibers, vitamins and minerals are micro-nutrients which your body requires only in small amount.
-Like those of all other food components, the dietary protein benefits are worthwhile in many respects.
+Like those of all other food components, the dietary protein benefits are useful in many respects.

 How Dietary Proteins Help You Gain Muscles’ Size and Shape

 The building blocks of proteins, amino acids, are always there to assist and cause many chemical reactions in your body.
 When you undertake exercise or weight training, your muscles develop tiny micro tears within themselves.
 After the exercise, you eat a healthy dose of dietary proteins which break down themselves into the amino acids.
-These amino acids fill and repair the tears in the muscles, causing a reasonable gain in muscles’ mass and shape.
+These amino acids fill and repair the tears in the muscles, causing a healthy gain in muscles’ mass and shape.

 Image Source: Pxhere